weng-lab/libzdock/src/README.md

 # Programs

 A number of small utilities are built by default, to facilitate basic operations on ZDOCK, M-ZDOCK and PDB files.
-Each tool is described breifly below.
+Each tool is described briefly below.

 ## centroids